mrfdev/Boosters/README.md

-# 1MB Booster Events
+# 1MB Boosters

-**This is a Helper plugin for Booster events on the 1MoreBlock.com Minecraft 1.16 Java server.
-Currently, it supports mcMMO Overhaul 2.1.x**
+**This is a Helper plugin for the booster events we hold on the 1MoreBlock.com Minecraft 1.16 Java server.**

+Currently, it supports mcMMO Overhaul 2.1.x, I can imagine more (see wishlist below)

 The purpose of this plugin is two-fold: